seabasschang/OrchKids-Messenger/README.md

   * If from file, the program asks what file the translated message is located, and what type of message it is.
 It then outputs the original message to the console.

 ![alt text](https://www.universal-translation-services.com/wp-content/uploads/2016/10/translator-250x250.png "IMAGE")

+###Reflections
+**Connie:**
+I worked on writing the Morse Code class.
+Once I had finished that class, I imported it into the runner file and did a few test runs.
+In general, each of us worked individually on our separate messaging systems, but then we all contributed to the runner file.
+I put most of my work into the Morse Code class and less so into the runner and filing files.

+I enjoyed using Github desktop mostly because it centralized everyone's work in one place.
+I didn't have to scramble to find anyone else's code.
+This made it much easier to work on the runner file and send our changes immediately back to the entire group.
+The one thing I did find annoying was having to commit changes so often.
+When I am doing test runs, I make small corrections, but for each one I think it will be the last correction I need to make.
+This is usually not the case, so I end up making multiple commits for changing one small thing.
+However, that's a very minor issue.
+Once you get used to using Github, it seems only logical that you would want to store all of your work there.